Twisted (Star Trek: Voyager): Production

 "Twisted" was extensively rewritten prior to being shot, and was for a time rumored to be so bad that it would never be aired, based largely on comments that Robert Picardo made at several fan conventions.
 The episode originally underran its time significantly, and several scenes had to be invented to extend its length, most significantly the subplot involving The Doctor being pursued by Sandrine.
 Script writer Michael Piller went on to voice criticisms about Neelix's subplot in this episode; he felt that the character should not be constantly portrayed as a 'buffoon', and attempting to correct the issues that he saw and resolve the subplot in question with the following episode, "Parturition".
 Reviewers Lance Parkin and Mark Jones complained that the massive data deposit of 20 million gigaquads was never explained or referred to again, leading to frustration as to why it was ever mentioned in the first place.

 Reception

 TV.com lists "Twisted" with a rating of 7.9/10 as of 2018, based on 179 votes.
 It had a Nielsen rating of 5.6 points when it was broadcast in 1995.

+A 1995 newspaper fan-vote nominated this episode as the worst of Star Trek: Voyager up to that time.

-In 2019, Den of Geek included this episode on a binge watching guide that included a roadmap of episodes, that although not typically achieving high ratings, were still entertaining.
+A Den of Geek binge-watching guide included "Twisted" in a roadmap of episodes, that although not typically achieving high ratings, were still entertaining.

-A 1995 newspaper fan vote nominated this episode as the worst of Star Trek: Voyager up to that time.